 This form of teaching and learning has hitherto gone largely unexplored by researchers.
-We study havruta learning because of its wide use in many segments of the Jewish world.
+We studied havruta learning because of its wide use in many segments of the Jewish world.
 In addition, we believe that well-framed havruta text study can provide a holding environment for learners to develop capacities that are crucial to text study and collaborative learning, as well as to the practice of teaching.
-We hope that our research will begin to provide a language and navigation system for teachers and students interested in this exciting terrain, and provide a framework for other researchers to systematically investigate this kind of learning
+We hope that our research has begun to provide a language and navigation system for teachers and students interested in this exciting terrain, and provided a framework for other researchers to systematically investigate this kind of learning

-In our work, we have identified three dimensions of havruta learning (Kent and Cook, 2012):
+In our work, we identified three dimensions of havruta learning (Kent and Cook, 2012):

 - the structure of two people studying a text;

 - the stance one takes toward other people (students and teachers) and texts;

 - the set of six havruta practices, or skill clusters (listening and articulating, wondering and focusing, and supporting and challenging.)

 As students and teachers learn to intentionally engage in all three dimensions, they can cultivate not only intellectual skills but also relational skills (and in the case of teachers, pedagogic skills), shifting how they understand the study of texts and their own role in the classroom context.

 - People can get better at studying in havruta and teachers can get better at helping their students do this.

 - When thought of as an ambitious and comprehensive pedagogy, havruta study can provide multiple entry points, making it accessible and generative to different people in different educational settings.